eugene-babichenko/rust-fsm/README.md

 want to write a more complex state machine by hand.

-All you need to do to build a state machine is to implement the `StateMachine` trait and use it in conjuctions with some of the provided wrappers (for now there is only `StateMachineWrapper`).
+All you need to do to build a state machine is to implement the `StateMachineImpl` trait and use it in conjuctions with some of the provided wrappers (for now there is only `StateMachine`).

 You can see an example of the Circuit Breaker state machine in the [project repository][repo].